Live chat has become a must-have technology for online sales and digital customer service.

 You want your customers to trust you and providing them with a chat transcript is an easy way to build trust.

-The final big benefit of offering customers their chat transcript is that it’s an easy way to collect a customer’s email address.
+The final big benefit of offering customers their chat transcript is that it’s an easy way to collect a customer’s contact email.

 Most transcripts are sent to a customer’s email account.
-This means that if a customer wants their chat transcript, they will need to provide their email address.
+This means that if a customer wants their chat transcript, they'll need to provide their email address.